rol2005hun/Sanovise/README.md

 ## 📝 Description

-This application is a digital health assistant that uses artificial intelligence to analyze user data.
-The analyzed data includes:
+Sanovise is a digital health assistant powered by artificial intelligence, designed to analyze user health data and provide meaningful insights.
+The types of data it analyzes include:

-- ❤️ Average heart rate, blood pressure
+- ❤️ Average heart rate and blood pressure
 - 📅 Date of birth, weight, height
 - 💊 List of medications
 - 📄 Medical records

-etc.
+- ⚠️ Symptoms, lifestyle factors, family history

-The application processes this data and provides information about the user's health status and potential risks.
+The application processes this information to provide users with an overview of their health status and potential risks.

-**⚠️ It is important to note that this application does not replace a consultation with a doctor!**
+**⚠️ Note:** This application does *not* replace professional medical consultation.
+It is intended for informational purposes only.

-**🌍 Multiple languages supported**: The application is available in several languages, including English, Hungarian, Spanish, French, German, Russian, Chinese, Arabic, and Hindi.
+**🌍 Multilingual Support:** Sanovise is available in several languages, including English, Hungarian, Spanish, French, German, Russian, Chinese, Arabic, and Hindi.

 ---